 The Red Sea is the biggest presentation of the charm mother nature succeeds to plant the Earth with!
 It has a growing magnitude and with it, comes the growth of the Egyptian economy, and the increase in the tourist’s number!
 It’s the starting point of the marvel that the different coastal resorts in Hurghada are caught up with!

 Geology of The Red Sea

-The red sea was formed more than 30 million years ago when the Arabian Peninsula spilled from the horn of Africa by the movement of the red sea rift.
-The sea is still widening as in 2005 it grows by 8 m after three weeks of Tectonic activity.
+The Red Sea was formed more than 30 million years ago when the Arabian Peninsula spilled from the horn of Africa by the movement of the Red Sea rift.
+The sea is still widening as, in 2005, it grows by 8 m after three weeks of Tectonic activity.

 The Red Sea Ecosystem

-Due to the special nature of the red sea of being between arid land, desert and semi-desert, efficient circulation pattern and enormous depth led to the reef systems being better developed along the red sea.
-It has 24 species of rare deepwater fish, 44 species of shark, 175 species of nudibranch.
-The unique biodiversity of the place made it a famous haven for divers and snorkelers from all over the world.
+Due to the special nature of the Red Sea being between arid land, desert, and semi-desert, efficient circulation patterns and enormous depth led to the reef systems being better developed along the Red Sea.
+It has 24 species of rare deep-water fish, 44 species of shark, and 175 species of nudibranch.
+The unique biodiversity of the place made it famous heaven for divers and snorkelers from all over the world.
 That’s why there are a variety of Red Sea resorts and things to do in the Red Sea!

 Safety in the Red Sea wraps around the travelers as a velvet blanket!
 It absorbs any sign of uncertainty and hesitance that might affect the tourist!
 It also gives the chance for travelers to tour the resort in whatever way they please, whether solo or in groups!
 All thanks to the radio communication and satellite phone services offered by the Red Sea Government, side by side with the Ministry of Tourism and Antique to travelers 24/7!